 DNA Sequencing and Analysis

-Genomic DNA was extracted from the eighty isolates (including isolates of irrigation water, blackberry, strawberry, onion, banana, and garlic) using the Wizard® Genomic DNA Purification (Promega, United States) according to the manufacturer’s instructions.
-The whole genome of isolates was sequenced using Illumina MiSeq.
-Sequencing was carried out at the University of Minnesota Mid-Central Research and Outreach Center (Willmar, Minnesota) using a single 2 × 250-bp dual-index run on an Illumina MiSeq with Nextera XT libraries to generate approximately 30- to 50-fold coverage per genome.
+Genomic DNA was extracted from the isolates using the Wizard® Genomic DNA Purification (Promega, United States) according to the manufacturer’s instructions.
+Sequencing was carried out at the University of Minnesota Mid-Central Research and Outreach Center (Willmar, Minnesota) using a single 2 × 250-bp dual-index run on an Illumina MiSeq with Nextera XT libraries to generate ∼30- to 50-fold coverage per genome.
 Genome assembly of MiSeq reads for each sample was performed using SPAdes assembler with the careful assembly option and automated k-mer detection (Bankevich et al., 2012).
-The identification of genus and species of the isolates was carried out using fastANI (Jain et al., 2018) with a percentage greater than 80% of identification.
+The identification of genus and species of the isolates was carried out using fastANI (Jain et al., 2018) with a percentage >80% of identification.
 Acquired AMR genes, plasmid types were identified using ABRicate tool (version 0.8.13), Resfinder was the database used for the identification of resistance genes (Zankari et al., 2012); PlasmidFinder database for plasmid replicon identification (Carattoli et al., 2014).

-Pan-genome analysis was carried out using Roary, core genes were defined as genes being in at least 99% of isolates analyzed (Page et al., 2015).
-A maximum-likelihood phylogenetic tree with 1,000 bootstrap replicates based on core genomes of isolates was created using RaxML-NG (Kozlov et al., 2019).
+Pan-genomic analysis was carried out with Roary (Page et al., 2015); the core genome of the isolates analyzed was defined with at least 99%.
+A maximum likelihood phylogenetic tree with (1,000 bootstrap replicates) was created based on the core genomes of the isolates using RaxML-NG (Kozlov et al., 2019).
 The phylogenetic tree was visualized using iTOL (Letunic and Bork, 2019).
 Additionally, multilocus sequence typing (MLST) (Larsen et al., 2012), based on seven housekeeping genes (adk, fumC, gyrB, icd, mdh, purA, and recA) and core genome (cgMLST) (Hansen et al., 2021) were performed using the Center for Genomic Epidemiology website1.
 The isolates also were characterized by Clermont phylogenetic typing by EzClermont web (Waters et al., 2020).